sonata-nfv/tng-analytics-engine/README.md

 The configuration of the micro-service is done through the following environment variables, defined in the Dockerfile:

 * MONGO_DB, which defines the mongo database, where all necessary objects are stored in;
-* PHYSIOG_URL, which defines the analytics server where the analysis are executed;
+* PHYSIOG_URL,  which defines the  R analytics server where the R packages are hosted are executed;
+* ENV PANALYTICS_URL, which defines the  python analytics server where the python packages are hosted are executed;
 * ENV MONITORING_ENGINE, which defines where the monitoring metrics are stored and how to fech them;
 * ENV PROMETHEUS_URL, which defines where the monitoring metrics are stored and how to fech them;
 * ENV REPOSITORY_URL, which defines the repository where the VnV test results are stored;